bitcoinclubatksu/webpage/README.md

 ## Bugs and feedback

 If you encounter any issues while browsing or running the code.
-Please create an issue over at [Bitcoin Club at KSU webpage source issue tracker](https://github.com/bitcoinclubatksu/webpage/issues) with an appropriate tag.
+Please create an issue over at [Bitcoin Club at KSU webpage issue tracker](https://github.com/bitcoinclubatksu/webpage/issues) with an appropriate tag.
 Also, sapper is in early development, and may have the odd rough edge here and there.
 Please be vocal over on the [Sapper issue tracker](https://github.com/sveltejs/sapper/issues) if you face a framework related issue.